+Upper and middle back pain is not as common as lower back or neck pain, but it still accounts for a sizable amount of pain.
 The upper and middle part of the back are known as the thoracic back.
 This part of the back contains the T1 through T12 vertebrae, part of the rib cage, and various muscles and ligaments that hold your spine together.

 The main causes of upper and middle back pain occur from overuse or an injury that usually develops from continuous strain or bad posture.
-Continual high stress can also cause muscle tension, which can eventually devolve into a vicious cycle of stressing over ever-increasing pain.
-Conditions that put pressure on the spinal nerves can also cause upper and middle back pain, such as a fracture of a vertebrae, scoliosis, or osteoarthritis.
+Continual high stress can also cause muscle tension, which can eventually devolve into a vicious cycle of stressing over ever-increasing pain that even affects your sleep.

-Back pain symptoms
+Middle back pain symptoms

-Keep in mind that upper and middle back pain can be a sign of much more severe issues such as a cancerous tumor and diseases that affect the heart, lungs, and kidneys.
+In some cases, upper and middle back pain can be a sign of much more severe issues such as a cancerous tumor and diseases that affect the heart, lungs, and kidneys.
 If you experience any of the following symptoms, make sure you consult a physician immediately:

 - Numbness or weakness in your extremities, chest, or stomach